panaarap/hackathon/submission/README.md

 ## What needs to be included in the submission?

 ### Pitch
-Your live pitch at the closing ceremony.
+Your live presentation (max.
+5 min) at the closing ceremony.
+Please also include a live demo of your solution in this presentation (e.g. 4 min presentation, 1 min live demo).

 ### Code
 Your code in a *reconstructible* way, meaning we want to verify that your code is running and your results are reproducible.
 Please provide a step-by-step guide how to get your code running (including dependencies, software versions, etc.).
 You can also include that in the Application Note (see below).